 SM: You brave woman?

 CK: Man, you're after our own hearts.
-I agree with Sarah that it's the pH and it can change color, but I don't understand why you said just the chunks turned green.
+I agree with Sara that it's the pH and it can change color, but I don't understand why you said just the chunks turned green.
 (Yeah) the other stuff didn't.
 I guess maybe the other stuff.
 The pH was different in the batter than the chunks but that's kind of curious, I think.

 Caller: I thought maybe I should blend them next time and just not have chunks at all, do you think that might be helpful?